melissaly/PDT_assessment/README.md

 ## Given Time Constraints
 This work was done with the understanding that there were no time constraints.
 However, that is not realistic in a work environment.
 If I was more limited on time, I would not have written the bash script or the performance tests.
 It would not have been much faster if I had reduced the unit tests, given how standardized they were.
+This README would also be significantly shorter.